-4. Once I am a Distinguished teacher, do I need to re-apply every year?
+3. Once I am a Distinguished teacher, do I need to re-apply every year?

-A Distinguished teacher must reapply every other year in order to renew Distinguished status.
-If a Distinguished teacher chooses not to submit an application in the DTR review, their DTR points from the prior year along with the current school year student achievement and student perception data, if applicable, are used to determine their effectiveness level.
+A Distinguished teacher must reapply every other year in order to earn DTR points.
+If a Distinguished teacher chooses not to submit an application in the DTR review, their DTR points from the prior year along with the current school year student achievement and student experience data, if applicable, are used to determine their effectiveness level.
 A Distinguished teacher can only advance to the next highest level by re-applying.

-5. What are the criteria for becoming an Exemplary II or Master teacher?
+4. What are the criteria for becoming an Exemplary II or Master teacher?

 A teacher must have served as an Exemplary I teacher for at least one year before being placed at the Exemplary II level.
 For this reason, the first Exemplary II teachers will be designated at the end of the 2015-16 school year.
+An Exemplary I teacher must re-apply to DTR in order to advance to the Exemplary II level.
 A teacher will be considered a "Master" teacher if he or she has been rated at the Exemplary II level for at least two consecutive years and has taught in a Tier 1 school as a Distinguished teacher for a minimum of four consecutive years.
 As a result, the first Master teachers will be designated at the end of the 2017-18 school year.

-6. A teacher with only two years of experience was not eligible to go through the DTR process.
+5. A teacher with only two years of experience was not eligible to go through the DTR process.
 What happens if the teacher earns more performance, student achievement, and student survey points than a Distinguished teacher?